Divyaraj015-dot/git-documentation/README.md

 ## 🌱 Git Branching Concepts ##

 ### What is a Branch? ###
-   A Git branch is a parallel version of your project.It allows you to develop features, fix bugs, or experiment without affecting the main codebase.
-Branches provide a safe and organized workflow for both individuals and teams.
+A Git branch is a parallel version of your project that allows you to develop features, fix bugs, or experiment without affecting the main codebase.
+It provides a safe and organized workflow for both individuals and teams.

 #### Parent Branch ####
 A parent branch is the original branch from which a new branch is created.
 * It acts as the base or starting point.
 * Typically, the main or develop branch serves as the parent.
 * Understanding parent branches helps prevent conflicts and improves collaboration.

 #### Child Branch ####
 A child branch is derived from another branch (the parent).
 * It contains all commit history from the parent up to the point of creation.
 * Useful for isolated development of new features or fixes.
 * Changes from the child branch can be merged back into the parent branch when ready.